nick-kanakis/NewsAPI/README.md

 1. Add roles & credentials to authors and secure the Editor controller.
 2. Add a complete CI/CD pipeline.
 3. Add an external nosql instance instead of a embedded one.
-This will also healp make the application reactive since now the embedded mongo does not contain reactive drivers.
+This will also help make the application reactive since now the embedded mongo does not contain reactive drivers.
-4. Add cache in application level, popular articles can be served by the cache and avoid calls to the dn.
+4. Add cache in application level, popular articles can be served by the cache and avoid calls to the db.
 As articles are unlike to change cache invalidation is not a big problem.